Updated for 2022!

 The aforementioned Linus’s The Sac.
 I’ve been using this one for about a month and I really like it.
 Fits my 13” Macbook in a sleeve while still being able to close with the powerful magnets at the top.
 I’ve also fit a 1lb bag of kale, a bunch of radishes, a small bag of nugget potatoes, my wallet, my make-up bag, and a package of smoked salmon.
 So you know, it’s flexible.
 Small ring and padlock included should you want to secure it to your bike.

 Dutch bike accessories brand Basil is a great place to start when it comes to beautiful baskets and bags.
 Their bike pannier options are excellent.
-This Bohème Carry All comes with pannier hooks under a zippered flap, and loads of space inside, with some compartments to keep your small bits contained.
+This Wanderlust Carry All comes with pannier hooks under a zippered flap, and loads of space inside, with some compartments to keep your small bits contained.
 It’s water-resistant too.
-I love this black and charcoal version, but it also comes in lovely red and aquamarine versions too.
+I love this dark bird floral version.

 Dutch brand New Looxs makes cute, slightly sporty but quite affordable bike panniers.
 I love this nautical blue stripe double pannier.
 Rain-resistant polyester won’t hold up for mega downpours, but your stuff is safe from a shower or two.
 I like the rear reflective strips and the quick clip closures.
 Because these panniers are quite a bit cheaper than some of the other ones on this list, it would be quite fun to have these around for beach trips or picnics.
 There’s a single shoulder bag of the same jaunty blue stripe if you’re looking for something a bit less cargo-centric.
 Super cute.